Samuel Martires

-Samuel Reyes Martires ([sɐmˈwɛl ˈrɛjɛs ˌmaːɾtɪˈrɛs]; born January 2, 1949) is a Filipino lawyer serving as the Ombudsman of the Philippines since 2018.
+Samuel Reyes Martires ([sɐmˈwɛl ˈrɛjɛs ˌmaːɾtɪˈrɛs]; born January 2, 1949) is a Filipino lawyer who previously served as the Ombudsman of the Philippines from 2018 until 2025.
+He was appointed to the post by then-President Rodrigo Duterte.
 He was an Associate Justice of the Supreme Court from 2017 to 2018.

+Martires has repeatedly called for less transparency in government throughout his tenure as Ombudsman, directly taking steps to conceal information on government officials' wealth from the public and calling for the imprisonment of people who make "commentaries" on officials' wealth, earning him criticism as a protector of corrupt politicians.

 Early life

 Samuel Reyes Martires was born on January 2, 1949, in Palapag, Samar (now in Northern Samar).
 His father died when he was five years old.
 When he was in high school, he wanted to become a priest; he sought permission from his mother to become a missionary but was denied.
 Some of his relatives were Catholic priests: two of his father's cousins were Benedictines while Cardinal Julio Rosales, the Archbishop of Cebu, was a relative of his grandfather.
 According to Martires, he continued to dream of priesthood until he met his would-be wife Cecilia.

 Martires attended Manuel L. Quezon University in Quezon City and graduated with a Bachelor of Arts in 1971.
 He then earned his Bachelor of Laws from San Beda College in 1975 and passed the bar exam the following year, becoming the first lawyer in his family.
-At San Beda, he became a brother of the Lex Talionis Fraternitas.